| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 combination of solutions across multiple sectors.
 We need to start now

-provides rebates or incentives to consumers.
-Similar systems have been
+cost advantage, and provides rebates or incentives to consumers.
+Similar

 For some basic things we can do now to address the issue of global climate change, see sidebar.